Thoughts on the Silence in Vienna

 Just around the corner.

-Does he stand there in front of the foreign graves and talk about the end?
+Does he stand there in front of the strange graves and ramble about the end?

 His own death in 1827 – for him, it was just yesterday.